shrey0303/Lmax-disruptor-crypto-exchange/README.md

 **Ring buffer saturation and E2E latency.** The 158.3ms E2E p99 latency is a direct consequence of intentional ring buffer saturation.
 The replay benchmark feeds events via `ringBuffer.next()` (blocking), which causes the producer to stall when the buffer is full.
 The resulting queueing delay accumulates in the `RingBuffer` itself — not in the handlers.
 This is a deliberate design choice: the system queues rather than drops under extreme backpressure, ensuring zero data loss.
 Under non-saturated production load, the matching engine processes individual orders in sub-microsecond time (see JMH results).

-**Single-writer bottleneck.** The single-writer principle guarantees cache-line isolation and eliminates false sharing, but pipeline throughput is bounded by the slowest handler stage.
-Under the current risk validation logic (with background balance replenishment every 10 seconds), the system saturates at approximately 407K ops/sec.
-Horizontal scaling via partitioned order books on separate Disruptor instances would be the path to higher aggregate throughput.
+**Single-writer bottleneck.** The single-writer principle guarantees cache-line isolation and eliminates false sharing, but pipeline throughput is bounded by the slowest handler stage — here the risk-validation logic, which runs under background balance replenishment every 10 seconds.
+The 3-minute replay averaged ~687K events/sec (667K post-warmup); higher aggregate throughput would come from horizontal scaling via partitioned order books on separate Disruptor instances.

 **Kafka journaling overhead.** These benchmark results exclude Kafka — the engine runs with a NoopJournaler.
 If Kafka journaling is enabled (`CommandBufferJournalerImpl`), throughput degrades to the synchronous `producer.send().get()` round-trip, bounded by network I/O and disk flushing.
 A production Disruptor would use memory-mapped files (like the original LMAX) or asynchronous journaling, which is outside the scope of this project.

-**Garbage collection telemetry.** While the intrusive linked lists eliminate *node allocations* during book traversal, the core is not truly zero-allocation.
-JMH profiling via `-prof gc` empirically validates that the engine allocates **~576 bytes per operation**.
-This accounts for the instantiation of `Order` entities, Lombok builders, and `MatchingResult` records per match.
-The short lifecycle of these objects makes them eligible for rapid ZGC/G1 young-gen collection, allowing the engine to sustain high throughput.
-Achieving true zero-allocation would require comprehensive object pooling (e.g., using Disruptor pre-allocated event rings for all intermediate domain objects), which was deemed unnecessary given the architectural tradeoffs.
+**Garbage collection telemetry.** While the intrusive linked lists eliminate *node allocations* during book traversal, the core is not zero-allocation.
+JMH profiling via `-prof gc` measures **~576 bytes per operation** — `Order` entities, Lombok builders, and `MatchingResult` records per match.
+At 1.7M ops/sec that is ~980 MB/sec, so young-gen collections *do* happen; they simply don't surface in the latency distribution through p99.9 (~10 µs).
+The isolated JMH core runs on Java 21's default **G1**; the Binance replay runs on **ZGC** (`-XX:+UseZGC`).
+Both keep these short-lived objects in young-gen. Achieving true zero-allocation would require comprehensive object pooling (e.g., using Disruptor pre-allocated event rings for all intermediate domain objects), which was deemed unnecessary given the architectural tradeoffs.

 ---